 Swiss Activities Tip: Family members who prefer to stay on solid ground will find wonderful hiking routes in this enchanting area as an alternative to eagle flight.
 These include, for example, the marmot trail with views of Lakes Brienz and Thun and the famous triumvirate of Eiger, Mönch and Jungfrau.

 In Switzerland, a successful hike includes a fire to roast a delicious sausage.
-Fireplaces maintained by the "Swiss Family" can be found all over the country.
+Fireplaces maintained by the "Swiss family" can be found all over the country.
 They have an excellent infrastructure and can be used for free.
-All you have to do is find some branches to skewer the sausage and you'll have a feast for the whole family.
+All you have to do is find a few branches to skewer the sausage and you've created a feast for the whole family.